 Take a 10 minute ice bath after every running session.
 Alternatively, use paper cup with frozen water and gently ice massage the area of inflammation with it up to four times a day.
 A regular ice bag can also be applied for the same duration if ice baths or ice massages are unavailable.

 Using paper cups with ice is another great way to have targeted cold therapy and massage for the shins.
 Ice reduces the inflammation and can speed up the recovery, but it is only a recommended as a treatment for shin splints for first two weeks of the injury.

 As a replacement for icing – taking turns placing your lower leg to cold and hot water for 5 minutes at a time can increase the blood flow, help with the muscle tensions and enhance recovery.
 Cold and heat can also be used in a sauna or steam room.
 However heat shouldn’t be used often if the shins have a lot of inflammation.

 Compression socks provide extra support for the aching and tired calf muscles.
-Putting pressure on the inflamed shins with compression socks also helps decrease inflammation and are used by many runners.
+They support the muscles and reduce vibration and stress on every step of a run.
+Putting pressure on the shins with compression helps decrease inflammation.
 Many runners have got help for their shin splints wearing them.

 Compression sleeves save your lower leg muscles from some of the extra work and stress.
 Many of the methods of treating shin splints require owning some additional equipment.
 Check out our recommendations for compression sleeves and other shin splints equipment.

 Shin splints can be a difficult injury to treat.
 What works for others may not work for everyone.
 There are also several home remedies that might help in defeating shin splints.
 Let us know on the comments below on what helped you get rid of shin splints.